Restructuring and Insolvency

 - Lau v Cowley & Anor EWHC 2429 (Ch) – Acting for the successful trustees in bankruptcy in the first reported case on the service requirements in schedule 2, CBIR, in which it was held that the Court had the power to retrospectively sanction steps already taken to serve a recognition application on the debtor outside of the jurisdiction.

-- Re HMV Ecommerce Ltd 2 BCLC 288, BPIR 13 – Appearing in a case concerning with electronic filing of a notice of an administrator’s appointment out of hours.
+- Re HMV Ecommerce Ltd 2 BCLC 288, BPIR 13 – Appearing in a case concerning the electronic filing of a notice of an administrator’s appointment out of hours.